jubatus/website/source/en/fv_convert.rst

     Value         Meaning
     ============= =====================
     ``"num"``     Use given number itself as weight.
-    ``"log"``     Use logarithm of given number as weight.
+    ``"log"``     Use natural logarithm of given number as weight.
 If the number is not positive, weight is 0.
     ``"str"``     Use given number as a string.
 This extractor is used when the value of the number is not important, such as user ID.
 Weight is set to be 1.
     ============= =====================